KunihiroS/gishscript/README.md

 4. Run the gish command within a Git repository.

 ### Operation Procedure
+The below is main function (gish without any options).

 1. When you run the gish command, the current branch is displayed.
 If there are uncommitted changes, the following options are presented:
    - Commit changes
    - Stash changes